top of page

 A few months ago, I sat in on a professional development session with my sleep coach community.
 The guest speaker was talking about grounding—the idea that direct contact with the earth can help regulate your body’s electrical charge and support emotional and physical well-being.

 She spoke about barefoot walking, grounding mats, and the body’s connection to the earth’s energy field.
 To be honest?
-It sounded like hocus pocus.
-Like something out of a wellness documentary I’d probably never watch.
+It sounded a little like hocus pocus.
+Something out of a wellness documentary I’d probably never watch.

-But it was also a trend.
+But it was also trending.
 People were talking.
 So I did what many curious health professionals do: I started recommending grounding to my clients.

 When My Client Turned the Question Back on Me